PedroCristo/portfolio_project_1/README.md

 ## Design

 ### Website Structure
-Travel World website is a 4 page site: Landing Page, Home Page, Contact Page and Thanks Page.
+Travel World website is a four pages site: Landing Page, Home Page, Contact Page and Thanks Page.
 The default loading page is the Landing Page and it is linked to the Home Page by a button.
 The Home Page has 8 sections: (1) Trust, (2) About, (3) Banner Bali, (4) Top Trips, (5) Banner Maldives, (6) City Breaks, (7) Partners and Footer.
 This page, is linked to all the pages in the website by the Navigation Menu on the top.
 The Contact Page has the Menu at the top and 3 sections: (1) Contact Form, (2) Partners (3) Footer.
 The Thanks Page has two sections: (1) 'Thanks' message and (2) Footer.

 #### Colour Scheme
  ![Landing Page](./assets/images/readme-images/color-pallete.jpg)
  There are four main colours used (1 ) white (#ffffff) (2) a variation of white (#faebd7) (3) an orange tone (#f84f0d) and (4) a black (#111111).
-The white is used fit the main website background, the black is used for text while the orange represents a colour tone that can be seen in the logo, titles and icons.
-The variation white (#faebd7) is used for the button background when hovered.
+The white is used for the main website background, the black is used for text while the orange represents a colour tone that can be seen in the logo, titles and icons.
+When the user hovers, the white variation (#faebd7) is used for the button background.
  In the Footer Section I used a linear gradient as background using four main colours and orientation of 258 degrees.

 #### Typography